 - Other carers can’t breastfeed your baby to sleep.
 This can be a worry if you have to leave your baby regularly.
 But your partner, child minder or grandparent will find their own ways to get your baby to sleep (see ideas below).

 - All children eventually learn to fall asleep on their own, but some children will take longer than others.
 By gradually introducing new sleep associations you can help your baby find other ways to fall asleep to hasten the process if you want to (see below).

 My health visitor advises against breastfeeding to sleep, why?

-Some people seem to want babies to sleep alone and “self soothe” as soon as possible even though it is not developmentally appropriate 2 (but they don’t object to a fully grown man or women sharing a bed with a partner despite being more than old enough to self soothe).
+Some people seem to want babies to sleep alone and “self soothe” as soon as possible even though it is not developmentally appropriate 2 (but they don’t object to fully grown men or women sharing a bed with their partner despite being more than old enough to self soothe).
 Unfounded concerns tend to be:

 - It takes only a short time in your day to settle your child to sleep this way.

 - Even if you can’t imagine wanting to breastfeed your child to sleep when he is older, you can worry about it later!
 Meanwhile there is no need to deny your newborn the pleasure of falling asleep at the breast.